pac4j/play-pac4j/README.md

 <h3>Get user profiles and protect actions</h3>

-You can get the profile of the (authenticated) user in a Java application by using the <i>getUserProfile()</i> method :
+You can get the profile of the (authenticated) user in a Java application by using the <i>getUserProfile()</i> method:
 <pre><code>public static Result index() {
   // profile (maybe null if not authenticated) final CommonProfile profile = getUserProfile();
   return ok(views.html.index.render(profile));
 }</code></pre>
-And protect the access of a specific url by using the <i>RequiresAuthentication</i> annotation :
+And protect the access of a specific url by using the <i>RequiresAuthentication</i> annotation:
 <pre><code>@RequiresAuthentication(clientName = "FacebookClient")
 public static Result protectedIndex() {
   // profile